The Nature School Port Macquarie Logo The Nature School Port Macquarie Logo

 View Answer

 We use the NSW Syllabus documents for the Australian Curriculum, as do almost all schools in NSW.
 We cover the Key Learning Areas (KLAs) of English, Mathematics, Science and Technology, History and Geography (HSIE), Creative and Performing Arts, and Personal Development, Health and Physical Education (PDHPE).
-Students will meet all requirements for the Record of School Achievement and be eligible to receive their RoSA at the end of Year 10.
+We offer a mix of NESA approved electives, and TNS electives.
+As our students meet all requirements for the Record of School Achievement they are eligible to receive their RoSA at the end of Year 10.

 Do students use technology?